tarek0m/mern-chat-app/README.md

     # or
     # yarn start
     ```
-    The backend server should be running on the port specified in your `.env` file (default: 8000).
+    The backend server should be running on the port specified in your `.env` file.

 **Frontend Setup:**